theappbusiness/javascript-style-guide/README.md

 ## Variables

+  - If you're using a ES6 transpiler, prefer `let` over `var`

+    ```javascript
+    // bad
+    var superPower = new SuperPower();

+    // good
+    let superPower = new SuperPower();

-  - Always use `var` to declare variables.
+  - Always use `let` or `var` to declare variables.
 Not doing so will result in global variables.
 We want to avoid polluting the global namespace.
 Captain Planet warned us of that.

     ```javascript
     // bad